digitalmnt/compound-apy/README.md

-## Simple hostorical APY for compound deposits and Withdrawls
+## Simple historical APY for compound deposits and Withdrawls

 In the project directory, you can run: